stephen-fox/grundy/README.md

 ```

 #### 3. Find the main settings directory
-Now we need to define some settings so grundy will add games collections
+Now we need to define some settings so grundy will add game collections
 to Steam.
 These settings can be found in the main settings directory.

 The main settings directory can be found in the following locations, depending